-The emergence of the cotton gin in 1793 revolutionized the production of cotton, further solidifying the institution of slavery in the South.
+The emergence of the cotton gin in 1793 revolutionized cotton production, further solidifying the institution of slavery in the South.
 “King Cotton” came to dominate the southern economy, as cotton production rose from approximately 13,000 bales in 1792 to more than 5 million bales by 1860.
-Increased cotton production necessitated an increase in slaves to work the fields, where men and women often toiled side-by-side, and the African-American population in the South also rose from approximately 700,000 in 1790 to nearly 4 million by 1860.
+Increased cotton production necessitated an increase in slaves to work the fields, where men and women often toiled side-by-side.
+The African-American population in the South also rose from approximately 700,000 in 1790 to nearly 4 million by 1860.
 By the mid-19th century, the majority of the nation’s cotton was raised in Mississippi, Alabama, and Louisiana, and nowhere in the antebellum South was the cotton economy more dominant than Natchez, Mississippi, which was “…the wealthiest town per capita in the United States…” on the eve of the Civil War.

-Slaves who were part of the urban black community in the South frequently worked as domestics or in business establishments, and the South’s small segment of free blacks were comprised predominantly of tradesmen and craftsmen, including carpenters, barbers, blacksmiths, dressmakers, and seamstresses, though free blacks also earned livings by peddling, fishing, farming, and chopping wood.
+Slaves who were part of the urban black community in the South frequently worked as domestics or in business establishments.
+The South’s small segment of free blacks were comprised predominantly of tradesmen and craftsmen, including carpenters, barbers, blacksmiths, dressmakers, and seamstresses.
+However, free blacks also earned livings by peddling, fishing, farming, and chopping wood.
 One of the most notable members of the South’s free black community was William Johnson, a former slave who became a prosperous barber renowned for his business acumen and wealth.
 Emancipated in 1820 at the age of 11, Johnson was apprenticed to a free black barber.
 Johnson went into business on his own in 1828 and was successful enough by the mid-1830s to take advantage of varied business opportunities.
-He operated three barbershops in Natchez, Mississippi where he employed free blacks and slaves, and he owned farmland cultivated by slaves and white overseers.
+He operated three barbershops in Natchez, Mississippi, where he employed free blacks and slaves, and he owned farmland cultivated by slaves and white overseers.

 “From the time I was fourteen years old, I used to think a great deal about freedom.
 It was my heart’s desire; I could not keep it out of my mind.
 Many a sleepless night I have spent in tears because I was a slave.
 My heart ached to feel within me the life of liberty.”